Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-independent matter coupling in MMG

 one can obtain the contorsion one forms $K^{a}\,_{b} $ in the form

 Recall that the equations (\ref{eqn_1_5}) and (\ref{eqn_1_6}) involve connection $ \omega^{a}\,_{b}$ with torsion.
-Specifically, the curvature term $R^{ba}$ involves torsion-dependent terms through the contorsion relation when expressed in terms of torsion-free connection.
-Meanwhile, to determine the solution of auxiliary field $ \lambda^{a} $ algebraically, one has to express all the field equations in terms of torsion-free connection.
-To this end, we express the connection one-form field $ \omega^{a}\,_{b} $ in the form
+In addition, the curvature term $R^{ba}$ involves torsion-dependent terms through the contorsion relation when expressed in terms of torsion-free connection.
+Now, we remark that In order to obtain an algebraic solution for auxiliary field $ \lambda^{a} $, one needs to express all the field equations in terms of torsion-free connection.
+To this end, we decompose the connection one-form field $ \omega^{a}\,_{b} $ in the form

-in terms of torsion-free (Levi-Civita) connections $ \bar{\omega}^{a}\,_{b} $ and contorsion one-forms $ K^{a}\,_{b} $.
+that involves torsion-free (Levi-Civita) connections $ \bar{\omega}^{a}\,_{b} $ and contorsion one-forms $ K^{a}\,_{b} $.
 Using Cartan structure equation (\ref{eqn_1_4}), one can also express curvature two forms $R^{ab} $

 in terms of curvature two forms $ \bar{R}^{ab} $ of torsion-free connection $ \bar{\omega}^{a}\,_{b} $ and contorsion.
 Here $ \bar{D} $ denotes the exterior covariant derivative operator acting with respect to torsion-free connection as